samuxyz/mongo-blog/tutorial-review.md

 NB: Since we have just one post, the result of the API calls should be almost the same as GET `/api/posts` returns an array of posts with a single item in it.

-If you want to update the post, for example if you want to change the title and add an extra tag, **add instructions about how to do this**:
+If you want to update the post, for example if you want to change the title and add an extra tag, you can pass the new data in the API call JSON body:

 [update-post]